joechiu/clock/README.md

 # clock widget

-A fun clock widget compilable for Linux, OS2 and Windows.
+A fun clock widget compilable for Linux, OS2 and Windows updated by an example provided by PyQT5 package in github.
 Developed by Python3.62 and PyQT5.

 ## Synopsis